jandubois/rancher-desktop-downloads/PLAN.md

 ### 4.2.
 Homebrew Analytics

-The `cmd/brew/main.go` program fetches the JSON data from the Homebrew API, parses it, and extracts the 30, 90, and 365-day installation counts.
+The `cmd/brew/main.go` program fetches the JSON data for a predefined list of Homebrew casks and formulae.
+It then parses the data and extracts the 30, 90, and 365-day installation counts for each package.

 ### 4.3.
 Commit Message Generation